truenas/documentation/content/TruenasApps/StableApps/AddStorjNode.md

 {{< include file="/static/includes/CommunityAppsLegacy.md" >}}

 Storj is an open-source decentralized cloud storage (DCS) platform.
-TrueNAS SCALE partners with Storj in two areas, the [cloud service]({{< relref "AddCloudCredentials.md" >}}) offering and as storage media for cloud service data through the Storj node application.
+TrueNAS partners with Storj in two areas, the [cloud service]({{< relref "AddCloudCredentials.md" >}}) offering and as storage media for cloud service data through the Storj node application.

 Installing the Storj node app allows you to configure your system as a storage node, and to rent out unused system storage capacity and bandwidth to other Storj cloud service users.

 {{< hint type=info >}}
 Storj offers features such as their multi-tenant solution architecture pattern that is used on the customer side and their website service.
-Using TrueNAS SCALE in a multi-tenant solution architecture pattern is outside the scope of this document and the Storj node application.
+Using TrueNAS in a multi-tenant solution architecture pattern is outside the scope of this document and the Storj node application.
-Contact Storj support for assistance with their products and services not covered in the TrueNAS SCALE articles.
+Contact Storj support for assistance with their products and services not covered in the TrueNAS articles.
 {{< /hint >}}

-{{< include file="/static/includes/AppsUnversioned.md" >}}
+{{< include file="/static/includes/ProposeArticleChange.md" >}}

 ## Before You Begin